John Paul Deley

 Director of Design

-Michael Dubois, director of design, serves as creative director for the History Center’s permanent exhibitions and traveling exhibitions.
-Previous to his time with the History Center, Michael worked with the National Park Service, as creative director of new exhibitions for Premier Exhibitions in Atlanta, Ga., and with the Fernbank Science Center.
-Michael has an MS in architecture and interactive exhibitions and a BS in industrial design from the Georgia Institute of Technology.
+Michael Dubois, director of design, is the creative lead for the History Center’s permanent and traveling exhibition programs.
+Over the past 20 years he has created award winning, engaging museum experiences for visitors in North America and abroad.
+Prior to arriving at the History Center, Michael helped develop blockbuster traveling exhibitions for Premier Exhibitions in Atlanta, Ga., supervised the west coast interpretive media team for the National Park Service, designed exhibits for Fernbank Science Center and was senior designer for several national design agencies.
+He received his MS in architecture where he focused on interactive exhibitions and a BS in industrial design from the Georgia Institute of Technology.

 Director of Human Resources